suramyapathak/Udacity_Data_Science_Projects/Capstone Project/README.md

 ## Project Motivation

-As per Udacity Data Scientist Nanodegree project Starbucks Project, the project uses data from Starbucks app to classify and recommend promotional offers.
+As per Udacity Data Scientist Nanodegree project Starbucks Project, the project uses data from Starbucks app is a simulation of customer behaviour on the Starbucks rewards mobile app.

 ###Summary of the Project

 The project gives a opportunity to work on real world problem, a data set containing articles and user preferences of the article.
-The goal of the project is to use experiment design and use different recommendations method.
+This project aims to yield an operational result through the conglomeration of the data set.
+The challenge is to arrive at a conclusive remark by examining data from diverse facets.
+Here, an enlarged number of offer engagement is the ultimate destination we hope to arrive at.
+Additionally, there is a demographic which will make a purchase irrespective of whether the offer is presented.
+I make an effort to pursue this data to minimize the loss due to uninvited offers.
+This study involves a three-part investigation design which will hopefully direct us towards favourable projections.
 ### Licensing, Authors, Acknowledgements

 - Data provided is as per Udacity Nanodegree program